-Emily Robins Sharpe (Keene State) is Assistant Professor of English and an affiliate faculty member of the departments of Women’s and Gender Studies and Holocaust and Genocide Studies at Keene State College in Keene, New Hampshire.
-She is at work on a book manuscript examining hemispheric Anglophone responses to the Spanish Civil War.
+Emily Robins Sharpe (Keene State) is Associate Professor of English and an affiliate faculty member of the departments of Women’s and Gender Studies and Holocaust and Genocide Studies at Keene State College in Keene, New Hampshire.
+Her book Mosaic Fictions: Writing Identity in the Spanish Civil War was published in 2020 by the University of Toronto Press.
 She is also the editor of a scholarly edition of Hugh Garner’s Governor General’s Award-winning Best Stories (1963), and co-editor with Bart Vautour of a scholarly edition of Charles Yale Harrison’s Meet Me on the Barricades (1938), both from the University of Ottawa Press.

-Kaarina Mikalson is a PhD student in English at Dalhousie University, where she holds a Joseph-Armand Bombardier CGS Doctoral Scholarship.
+Kaarina Mikalson (Dalhousie) is the CSCW Project Manager and a PhD student in English at Dalhousie University, where she holds a Joseph-Armand Bombardier CGS Doctoral Scholarship.
 She completed her MA at the University of Alberta, where she wrote a thesis on Canadian fiction from the Great Depression, including Ted Allan's Spanish Civil War novel This Time a Better Earth.
 She is currently co-editing, with Bart Vautour and Dean Irvine, a new scholarly edition of Dorothy Livesay's Right Hand Left Hand.

 Current and Former Graduate Research Interns: